How to Improve Social Intelligence & Improve Social Skills!

 6. You never try to prove a point at someone else’s expense.

-This is because they understand that relationships are more important than being right all the time and that it’s impossible to please everyone all the time anyway.
+This is because they understand that relationships are more important than being right all the time.
+They know it’s impossible to please everyone all the time anyway.
 So, instead of trying to force their agenda, they work with others towards mutually beneficial goals.

 7. You always think before you speak/act.

-Socially intelligent people always think before they speak or act; they know that hasty words or actions can often do more harm than good so they take their time before responding in any given situation.
+Socially intelligent people always think before they speak or act.
+They know that hasty words or actions can often do more harm than good.
+They take their time before responding in any given situation.

 They also realize that it’s often better to understand what the other person is saying or doing before reacting.
 This allows them to maintain their composure in any situation and come across as level-headed and collected.